 War or Words?
 Interreligious Dialogue as an Instrument of Peace (Musser and Sutherland, eds.)

-Like the lectures, the essays' central theme is that any possibility of lasting global peace depends upon dialogue between religions.
-The contributors explore the contexts of religious dialogue and the promise that such discussions will bring about a more peaceful world.
+War or Words? was developed from a lecture series at Stetson University in DeLand, Florida, entitled "Peace, Violence, and Religion."
+Like the lectures, the essays explore the contexts of religious dialogue and the promise that such discussions will bring about a more peaceful world.

 Contributors: Hans Kung, Daniel M. Bell, Jr., Martin L. Cook, John Dominic Crossan, Ada Maria Isasi-Diaz, Steven Leonard Jacobs, John Kelsay, Charles A. Kimball, John Mohawk, Donald W. Musser, Daniel A. Puchalla, D. Dixon Sutherland, and Valarie H. Ziegler.